We believe that the most sustainable thing we can do as architects and builders is to construct houses that last a century or more.

 Whatever the location, a keystone of JLF’s durable appeal is its design-build partnership with Big-D Signature.
 The 20-year-old alliance ensures a seamless experience for clients as the team incorporates the handcrafted detail of the West’s finest artisans within the best of contemporary engineering.
 Says JLF principal Logan Leachman, “Our design-build approach has allowed our team to look at the design of each structure holistically to create continuity and quality within architecture.”

 About JLF Architects:

-Building timeless structures rooted in integrity and simple elegance, Jackson Hole, Park City and Bozeman-based JLF Architects applies distinctive solutions and materials to create place-based houses marked by the influences of landscapes from the Pacific coast to the Rocky Mountains to the Eastern Seaboard.
+Building timeless structures rooted in integrity and simple elegance, Jackson Hole, Park City and Bozeman-based JLF Architects applies distinctive solutions and materials to create place-based houses marked by the influences of landscapes from the Rocky Mountains to the Eastern Seaboard.
 Their award-winning perspective is powered by inspired design and an exacting eye for placement, an ethos that stems from a unity of nature, beauty, balance and imagination.
-JLF Architects has established a genuine alliance with Big-D Signature, built over 19 years of working together, to create a streamlined design-build process that benefits clients.
+JLF Architects has established a genuine alliance with Big-D Signature, built through 20 years of working together, to create a streamlined design-build process that benefits clients.
 Winners of Mountain Living magazine’s 2016 Home of the Year, the JLF Architects and Big-D Signature design-build team unites passionate architects with dedicated builders to enable the collective imagination of visionary artisans working with visionary clients.
-For more information visit http://www.JLFArchitects.com and follow JLF on Instagram.
+For more information visit http://www.JLFArchitects.com and follow JLF on Instagram and Pinterest.